Minden: Postwar time

 In the early post-war time the Minden region became an important part of the British Occupation Zone.
 The British Military Government took its main location in Bad Oeynhausen before it moved to Berlin.
 The headquarter of the British Forces remained there until 1954.
-All the German Wehrmacht barracks in Minden were taken by the British Army, as well as the former exercise area on Minderheide, where the St George's barracks were built in the following years, and on a nearby location the Kingsley barracks.
+All the German Wehrmacht barracks in Minden were taken over by the British Army, as well as the former exercise area on Minderheide, where the St George's barracks were built in the following years, and on a nearby location the Kingsley barracks.
 466 houses were confiscated in 1945.
-As immediate measure, the British Army set up an auxiliary bridge ("Francis bridge"), that was in use until the restoring of the regular bridge in 1947.
+As immediate measure, the British Army set up an auxiliary bridge (the Francis bridge), that was in use until the regular bridge was restored in 1947.